-Savory and delicious ground pork pasta sauce is the perfect pasta sauce for a family meal idea!
+My savory homemade ground pork pasta sauce is the perfect pasta sauce for a family meal idea!
 It has everything you need, tons of flavor, garlic, and other delicious seasonings, and it tastes amazing over pasta or zucchini zoodles.

 The whole family will be begging you to make this for dinner!
 Every scrumptious bite of this pork tomato sauce will leave you yearning for the next.
 You will want to check out all of my best ground pork recipes.

 While this tasty homemade pork pasta sauce is cooking, you should take a look at my tips for making sure your gluten free pasta doesn't turn out mushy!
 Al dente pasta is the best!